gvwilson/12-design/README.md

 large helps ensure that what's done in the small is pointed in the right direction.

-This paper describes a dozen rules that can help data scientists design large programs.
-These rules are taken from published sources, the author's personal experience, and discussions over thirty-five years with the creators of widely-used libraries and applications.
+This paper describes a dozen tips that can help data scientists design large programs.
+These tips are taken from published sources, the author's personal experience, and discussions over thirty-five years with the creators of widely-used libraries and applications.

+> - Tip 1: design after the fact.
+> - Tip 2: design for people's cognitive capacity.
+> - Tip 3: design in coherent levels.
+> - Tip 4: design for evolution.
+> - Tip 5: group related information together.
+> - Tip 6: use common patterns.
+> - Tip 7: design for delivery.
+> - Tip 8: design for testability.
+> - Tip 9: design as if code was data.
+> - Tip 10: design graphically.
+> - Tip 11: design with everyone in mind.
+> - Tip 12: design for contribution.

 ### Acknowledgments